tomduck/pandoc-fignos/README.md

 What's New
 ----------

+**New in 2.1.2:** LaTeX subfigures support.
+Documentation is provided to show how to reference LaTeX subfigures.
+No changes to existing code were required.

-**New in 2.1.1:** Warnings are now given for duplicate reference targets.
+**New in 2.1.1:** Warnings are given for duplicate reference targets.

 **New in 2.0.0:**  This version represents a major revision of pandoc-fignos.
 While the interface is similar to that of the 1.x series, some users may encounter minor compatibility issues.